 Ankur Keswani Joins SEDA Experts, Bringing Deep Expertise In High-Yield And Distressed Credit, Bankruptcy, And Restructurings

-New York, NY, October 24, 2025 – SEDA Experts LLC, a leading expert witness firm providing world-class financial expert witness services, announced today that Ankur Keswani joined the firm as Managing Director.
+New York, NY, Oct.
+24, 2025 (GLOBE NEWSWIRE) -- SEDA Experts LLC, a leading expert witness firm providing world-class financial expert witness services, announced today that Ankur Keswani joined the firm as Managing Director.

 “Ankur brings extensive experience in dealing with critical situations such as distressed credit, bankruptcy, and restructuring.
 Her knowledge and experience will be of great value to our clients in dispute and litigation contexts,” said Sergio Godinho, Managing Partner of SEDA Experts.